10 Best AI Security Tools (2026)

 The OWASP Top 10 for LLM Applications provides a framework for understanding these risks.

-According to OWASP’s 2025 Top 10 for LLM Applications, prompt injection is the #1 critical vulnerability, appearing in over 73% of production AI deployments assessed during security audits.
+According to OWASP’s 2025 Top 10 for LLM Applications, prompt injection is the #1 critical vulnerability.
 Microsoft’s security research confirms that indirect prompt injection is one of the most widely-used attack techniques against AI systems.
-Research demonstrates that just five carefully crafted documents can manipulate AI responses 90% of the time through Retrieval-Augmented Generation (RAG) poisoning.
-Proactive security measures reduce incident response costs by 60-70% compared to reactive approaches, according to 2025 industry benchmarks.
+Research demonstrates that just five carefully crafted documents can manipulate AI responses 90% of the time through Retrieval-Augmented Generation (RAG) poisoning (Microsoft Research, 2024).

-The tools in this category help you proactively identify and mitigate AI-specific vulnerabilities before they reach production.
+AppSec Santa reviews and compares all AI security tools in this category to help you find the right fit for your stack.
+The tools listed here help you proactively identify and mitigate AI-specific vulnerabilities before they reach production.

 Advantages